1964 CONMEBOL Pre-Olympic Tournament

 The 1964 CONMEBOL Pre-Olympic Tournament took place during May and June 1964.
 It was the 2nd CONMEBOL Pre-Olympic Tournament.

 Bolivia, Paraguay and Venezuela did not participate.
 Argentina and Brazil qualified for the 1964 Summer Olympics.

-It is estimated that 328 people died in a stampede during the match between Argentina and Peru on 24 May 1964.
+During the match between Argentina and Peru on 24 May 1964, after a goal scored by Peru was disallowed, fans tried to invade the pitch.
+The police threw gas to contain disturbances, which led to a stampede, causing 328 deaths.After this incident, all of the remaining matches of the tournament were cancelled.